jparkerweb/bedrock-wrapper/README.md

     };
     ```

-3. clone your openai chat completions object into `openaiChatCompletionsCreateObject` or create a new one and edit the values.
+3. clone your openai chat completions object into `openaiChatCompletionsCreateObject` or create a new one and edit the values
     ```javascript
     const openaiChatCompletionsCreateObject = {
         "messages": messages,